 Structural steel shapes are produced from a precise cross-section following some standards to have a definite chemical composition and mechanical properties.
 The shapes and dimensions of structural steel vary with respect to countries.

 Major applications of structural steel shapes are found in the construction industry.
-Other applications are found in the automotive, transportation, mining, ship-building, energy, packaging, and agriculture industries.
+Other applications are found in the automotive, transportation, mining, marine, shipbuilding, energy, packaging, and agriculture industries.
 It is so widely used that structural steel is known as the fundamental component of construction.

 What Is Structural Steel?

-Structural Steel can be defined as a high utility ferrous material in the form of elongated beams, piping, or channels.
-In general, they are made from a versatile type of carbon steel grades (rolled steel).
-The use of structural steel is found in all engineering aspects ranging from bridges to residential and commercial constructions, from parking garages to machine bases, chemical, petrochemical, steel, nuclear, and power plants.
+Structural Steel can be defined as a high-utility ferrous material in the form of elongated beams, piping, or channels.
+In general, they are made from a versatile type of carbon steel grade (rolled steel).
+The use of structural steel is found in all engineering aspects ranging from bridges to residential and commercial constructions, from parking garages to machine bases, and various chemical, petrochemical, steel, nuclear, food, pharmaceutical, and power plants.
+Even though the structural steel sections are produced from Steel, various different types of metals can be used to produce shapes similar to structural steel shapes.
+ASTM A36 is one of the most popular structural steel materials.

 The Benefits of Structural Steel